Ezequiel Tovar Player Props: Rockies vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Athletics pitching staff ranks 23rd in MLB.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (5.85).

-- The Athletics' 5.86 team ERA ranks last among all MLB pitching staffs.
+- His last appearance was on Sunday against the Houston Astros, when the right-hander went 5 1/3 innings, surrendering one earned run while giving up five hits.

-- In his most recent appearance on Saturday against the Houston Astros, the left-hander threw 5 2/3 innings, giving up five earned runs while surrendering eight hits.
+- The 29-year-old has put up an ERA of 5.06, with 9.2 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.